Orlando-CS/Orlando-CS/README.md

 - **Reinforcement Learning (RL)** and alignment

 I have a deep understanding of the nuances at each stage and remain continually amazed by the rapid evolution of this field.

-Prior to this, I worked on **recommendation systems at a leading social media platform**, focusing on large-scale user modeling and ranking systems.

 ---